Last year’s Ubuntu 20.10 release will be followed by Ubuntu 21.04, which is due for release on April 22, 2021.

 Ubuntu 21.04: New Features

-Chances are you came here looking to find out what new features Ubuntu 21.04 will bring BUT we’re going to start with things you definitely won’t see in Hirsute.
+Chances are you came here to find out what new features Ubuntu 21.04 will bring — but we’re going to start with a couple of things you definitely WON’T find in Hirsute.

 First up: Ubuntu 21.04 will NOT include GNOME 40.
 While new Ubuntu releases typically include the newest GNOME release, this time it won’t.
 GNOME 40 features some dramatic design changes and Ubuntu devs feel they need more time to ‘adapt’ to the changes than is available.